mwherman2000/indy-arm/README.md

 *Draft document for discussion purposes*

-The DID Entity vuewpoint is an example of an alternative (focused) viewpoint that depicts the architectural elements that rrealize a DID Entity (DID SUbject).
+The DID Entity vuewpoint is an example of an alternative (focused) viewpoint that depicts the architectural elements that realize a DID Entity (DID SUbject).

 ![DID Entity (DID Subject) Viewpoint](images/HBB-Indy-Sovrin&#32;ARM&#32;v0.21-DID&#32;Entity.png)